JoinCODED/flutter_m2_intro_to_widgets/02_Calculator_UI/04_Creating_variables.md

   final BoxDecoration greyDecoration = BoxDecoration(
     color: Colors.grey[200],
     borderRadius: BorderRadius.circular(14),
-  ),
+  );
   final BoxDecoration greenDecoration = BoxDecoration(
     color: Colors.green[200],
     borderRadius: BorderRadius.circular(14),
-  ),
+  );
   final BoxDecoration redDecoration = BoxDecoration(
     color: Colors.red[100],
     borderRadius: BorderRadius.circular(14),
-  ),
+  );

 ```

 > **Note:** What you just did is called **Refactoring**, which leads to the same result, but creates a better code.
 Now, if you change the variable value of the greenTextStyle, it will change in all the buttons. 😉

 4. Add the text container that holds the values of the pressed numbers.
 This should look like the picture below.
-To do that, go to the column, and add this container as the first child.
+To do that, go to the column, and add the container below as the first child.

 ![screenshot](https://user-images.githubusercontent.com/24327781/133928283-eab43fd9-056a-40a6-9890-f61221d12c92.png)